opetitprestataire/label-studio/docs/source/guide/install_prompts.md

 ## 7. Configure Label Studio to discover the Adala endpoint

-To enable Label Studio to connect to Adala, update your LSE `values.yaml` file by appending the following under the `global` section:
+To enable Label Studio to connect to Adala, update your Label Studio Enterprise `values.yaml` file by appending the following under the `global` section:

 ```yaml
 global: